New York State Route 134: Route description

 NY 134 begins at an intersection with NY 133 (Croton Avenue) in the village of Ossining, just east of the latter's west end at U.S. Route 9 (North Highland Avenue).
 The route proceeds northeast as the two-lane Dale Avenue, passing through a residential section of the village and passing Dale Cemetery.
 Just past the cemetery, the highway changes names to Hawkes Avenue as it leaves the village for other parts of the town of Ossining.
-The route continues generally northeastward past homes to the vicinity of NY 9A (the Briarcliff–Peekskill Parkway), where NY 134 forks from Hawkes Avenue and begins to parallel NY 9A on Kitchawan State Road, a short connector to nearby Croton Dam Road.
+The route continues generally northeastward past homes to the vicinity of NY 9A (Briarcliff–Peekskill Parkway), where NY 134 forks from Hawkes Avenue and begins to parallel NY 9A on Kitchawan State Road, a short connector to nearby Croton Dam Road.
 Upon intersecting Croton Dam Road, NY 134 turns northward and immediately intersects NY 9A at an at-grade intersection.

 Past NY 9A, NY 134 heads northeast across the northern fringe of Ossining, climbing uphill as it passes Purdy Pond and crossing into the town of New Castle.
 Here, the homes gradually diminish in number, with dense woods taking their place.
 This trend continues into the adjacent town of Yorktown, where NY 134 becomes Kitchawan Road.
 About 1 mi from the town line, the highway entering an interchange with the Taconic State Parkway.
 For a short distance after the interchange, NY 134 becomes four lanes as the road serves IBM's Thomas J. Watson Research Center.
 It narrows to two lanes past the facility, from where the highway takes a slightly more easterly track across Yorktown to reach the Kitchawan Preserve on the southern edge of the New Croton Reservoir.

 At this point, the road makes a turn to the southeast to enter the small hamlet of Kitchawan, located at NY 134's junction with Pines Bridge Road (unsigned County Route 1323 or CR 1323).
 Pines Bridge Road was once NY 135, and its junction with NY 134 in Kitchawan was NY 135's eastern terminus.
 From Pines Bridge Road, NY 134 bends southward to run alongside a reservoir inlet connecting to Cornell Brook.
 After about 1500 ft, the route makes a final turn to the east to cross Cornell Brook and reach its east end at an intersection with NY 100 (Saw Mill River Road).